tilburgsciencehub/website/content/building-blocks/analyze-data/machine-learning/XGBoost.md

 <br>

 {{% warning %}}
-λ is a regularization parameter which is used to prune the tree.In practice, the optimal value for λ is best determined through cross-validation or a similar technique where various values of the parameter are tested to see which gives the best performance on a validation set.
+λ is a regularization parameter which is used to prune the tree.
+In practice, the optimal value for λ is best determined through cross-validation or a similar technique where various values of the parameter are tested to see which gives the best performance on a validation set.
 For now, we set it to the default value of 1.
 {{% /warning %}}

 Following the calculation of the individual similarity scores, the gain is calculated as: